2001–02 Memphis Grizzlies season

 The 2001–02 Memphis Grizzlies season was the seventh season for the Memphis Grizzlies in the National Basketball Association, and their first season in Memphis, Tennessee.
-After six years of struggling in Vancouver, British Columbia, Canada, the Grizzlies moved to the United States of America, relocated to Memphis, Tennessee, and became the "Memphis Grizzlies"; although it was the first NBA team for the city, Memphis played home to an American Basketball Association team known as the Memphis Sounds from 1970 to 1975.
+After six seasons of struggling in Vancouver, British Columbia, Canada, the Grizzlies moved to the United States of America, relocated to Memphis, Tennessee, and became the "Memphis Grizzlies"; although it was the first NBA team for the city, Memphis played home to an American Basketball Association team known as the Memphis Sounds from 1970 to 1975.
+The team also moved into a new arena known as the Pyramid Arena.

-The Grizzlies received the sixth overall pick in the 2001 NBA draft, and selected small forward Shane Battier from Duke University, and acquired power forward, top draft pick and Spanish basketball star Pau Gasol, point guard Brevin Knight, and former University of Memphis center Lorenzen Wright from the Atlanta Hawks; Gasol was drafted by the Hawks with the third overall pick.
-During the off-season, the team acquired point guard Jason Williams, and veteran shooting guard Nick Anderson from the Sacramento Kings, and signed free agent Rodney Buford.
-However, center Bryant Reeves missed the entire season due to a preseason back injury, and never played for the team in Memphis during the regular season.
+The Grizzlies received the sixth overall pick in the 2001 NBA draft, and selected small forward Shane Battier from Duke University, and acquired rookie power forward, first-round draft pick and Spanish basketball star Pau Gasol, Brevin Knight, and former University of Memphis star Lorenzen Wright from the Atlanta Hawks; Gasol was drafted by the Hawks as the third overall pick.
+During the off-season, the team acquired Jason Williams and Nick Anderson from the Sacramento Kings, and signed free agent Rodney Buford.
+Prior to the regular season, Bryant Reeves suffered a preseason back injury and would miss the entire season.

-The Grizzlies made their NBA regular season debut in Memphis on November 1, 2001, at their new arena, the Pyramid Arena; the Grizzlies would lose to the Detroit Pistons by a score of 90–80.
-The Grizzlies lost their first eight games of the regular season, as guard Michael Dickerson only played just four games due to a groin injury, and was out for the remainder of the season.
-The team's first win would come in a victory over the Cleveland Cavaliers by a score of 98–93; the game was played at the Pyramid Arena on November 17, for the franchise's first win in Memphis.
-At mid-season, center Isaac Austin was released to free agency.
-The Grizzlies finished in last place in the Midwest Division with a 23–59 record, which was the same record as their previous season in Vancouver, as the team failed to qualify for the NBA playoffs for the seventh consecutive year.
+The Grizzlies made their NBA regular season debut at the Pyramid Arena on November 1, 2001, in which the team lost to the Detroit Pistons by a score of 90–80.
+Despite the addition of Gasol, Battier, Williams and Wright, the team lost their first eight games of the season, as Michael Dickerson suffered a groin injury after only just four games, and was out for the remainder of the season.
+On November 17, the Grizzlies won their first game by defeating the Cleveland Cavaliers, 98–93 at the Pyramid Arena for the franchise's first win in Memphis.
+After a three-game winning streak, the team posted a seven-game losing streak in January, and later on held a 14–35 record at the All-Star break.
+The Grizzlies posted an eight-game losing streak between February and March, while losing 10 of their 12 games in February, and then later on posted a six-game losing streak in March.
+At mid-season, the team released Isaac Austin to free agency after 21 games.
+The Grizzlies finished in last place in the Midwest Division with a 23–59 record, which was the same record as their previous season in Vancouver; the team missed the NBA playoffs for the seventh consecutive year.